04ngelica/04ngelica/README.md

 <h1>Hi, I'm Angelica!</h1>
 <b> Here is a portfolio of projects I've worked on in my academia.
 I am super passionate about my academic career and have poured a lot of hard work into understanding and honing in on these topics.
-I am super eager to share it!</b>
+I am super excited to be sharing it! </b>

 <h2> My Applied Econometrics Capstone Thesis Paper</h2>